Press Page For Tiara King

 Welcome to the sparkling world of Tiara King, Creative Artist!

-In 2016, she wrote the first four novellas and three lengthy novels in the Porn Star Brothers series.
-Releasing three of the novellas at the end of the year to celebrate the first anniversary of Jackie Collins’ death, she also dedicated the series to her.
-Jackie is her mentor, and not just for writing adult fiction, but for living by her own rules.
-Under her own name she published teen book, #teenblogger: To Follow or Not To Follow? about the trials and tribulations teens face every time they go online, with trolling, bullying and the pressure to be yourself, plus she released four more T.K.
-Wrathbone stories.
+That decision gave her brain the time to obsess over writing, and 2016 was an incredibly busy and tiring year.
+She became mentally and physically exhausted, but still managed to write four novellas and three lengthy novels for the Porn Star Brothers series.
+She released three of the novellas at the end of the year to celebrate the first anniversary of Jackie Collins’ death and dedicated the series to her.
+Under her own name she published teen book, #Teenblogger: To Follow or Not To Follow?, about the trials and tribulations teens face every time they go online, with trolling, bullying and the pressure to be yourself, and as T.K.
+Wrathbone released that year’s short stories along with two paperbacks.

-On a personal note, Tiara lives in Australia, has an obsession with colourful kaftans and kimonos, is a jewellery and sparkle addict, ’80s music lover, book collector (especially Nancy Drew and Jackie Collins), and loves all things pink, blue, and tropical.
-She’s also the long-term carer for her mother, but hopes that one day she’ll finally be free to spread her wings and move her creative life to Queensland’s Gold Coast, and desperately wants to visit Mykonos and Santorini one day.
+On a personal note, Tiara lives in Australia and has been blogging since 2009, so she’s always on her style site, Jewel Divas Style, a one-stop blog for sparkling jewels, style, fun, and dancing under disco balls.
+She loves showing off all the things she makes, the bargains she buys, and the items she collects.
+She has an obsession with colourful kaftans and kimonos, is a jewellery and sparkle addict, ’80s music lover, book collector (especially Nancy Drew and Jackie Collins), loves all things pink, blue, and tropical, and hopes to one day be free to finally spread her wings and find her own creative life on Queensland’s Gold Coast, and desperately wants to visit Mykonos and Santorini one day.
 She’s keeping everything crossed that all of that will happen.

 Education